getamna/integrations/readme.md

 Abstracts multiple APIs to give you a shared library to call against different services such as Mail, Calendar, Work Tracking.

+You can [purchase](https://gumco.com/integrations-library) a full-token to use the library with no limits.

-We designed shared interfaces for them .
-[Example interface](https://github.com/getamna/integrations/blob/main/services/mail/index.d.ts)
+We designed shared interfaces for them.
+[Example](https://github.com/getamna/integrations/blob/main/services/mail/index.d.ts)

 - [x] All communication handled directly from library
 - [x] Typescript Bindings